leanprover/LeanInk/README.md

 ## Usage in Alectryon

-Alectryon automatically integrates LeanInk internally to analyze your Lean program or documentation file with Lean 4 code blocks.
+Alectryon automatically integrates LeanInk internally to analyze a Lean 4 code file or a documentation file with Lean 4 code blocks.
-To embed Lean 4 in code blocks you have to use the `lean4::` directive for RestructuredText and `{lean4}` directive for myST markdown files.
-This is to distinguish simultaneous support of Lean 3 and Lean 4 in Alectryon.
+To embed Lean 4 in code blocks you have to use the `lean4::` directive for reStructuredText and `{lean4}` directive for myST markdown files.
+This is to distinguish the support of Lean 3 and Lean 4 in Alectryon.

-For more information on Alectryon make sure to take a look at their repository.
+For more information about Alectryon make sure to take a look at their repository.

 # Development